CVS Health Corporation (CVS) Shares Rise Despite Market Challenges - News Heater

 Sponsored

-The average price recommended by analysts for CVS Health Corporation (CVS) is $92.16, which is $24.75 above the current market price.
-The public float for CVS is 1.28B and currently, short sellers hold a 1.49% of that float.
-On August 21, 2023, CVS’s average trading volume was 9.50M shares.
+The average price predicted by analysts for CVS is $92.16, which is $24.24 above the current price.
+The public float for CVS is 1.28B and currently, short sellers hold a 1.43% ratio of that float.
+The average trading volume of CVS on August 28, 2023 was 9.60M shares.

 CVS’s Market Performance

-CVS’s stock has seen a -10.77% decrease for the week, with a -10.77% drop in the past month and a -3.61% fall in the past quarter.
-The volatility ratio for the week is 2.77%, and the volatility levels for the past 30 days are at 2.32% for CVS Health Corporation.
-The simple moving average for the past 20 days is -9.88% for CVS’s stock, with a -17.73% simple moving average for the past 200 days.
+CVS’s stock has seen a 0.76% increase for the week, with a -10.80% drop in the past month and a -0.52% fall in the past quarter.
+The volatility ratio for the week is 1.65%, and the volatility levels for the past 30 days are at 2.43% for CVS Health Corporation.
+The simple moving average for the past 20 days is -6.45% for CVS’s stock, with a -16.33% simple moving average for the past 200 days.

-Volatility was left at 2.32%, however, over the last 30 days, the volatility rate increased by 2.77%, as shares sank -10.98% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -6.53% lower at present.
+Volatility was left at 2.43%, however, over the last 30 days, the volatility rate increased by 1.65%, as shares sank -9.77% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +1.01% upper at present.

-During the last 5 trading sessions, CVS fell by -10.77%, which changed the moving average for the period of 200-days by -29.45% in comparison to the 20-day moving average, which settled at $73.72.
-In addition, CVS Health Corporation saw -28.31% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CVS rose by +0.76%, which changed the moving average for the period of 200-days by -33.47% in comparison to the 20-day moving average, which settled at $71.60.
+In addition, CVS Health Corporation saw -27.76% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading